readevalprint/DistributedMemesForByzantineTeens.com/README.md

  1. Find a meme that represents you best
  2. Save it as a PNG with with your github username as the filename (note: case sensitive)
- 3. Make a [pull request](https://github.com/readevalprint/DistributedMemesForByzantineTeens.com/upload/master/data), adding your image to `./data/YOUR_GH_USERNAME.png`
+ 3. Make a [pull request from your fork](https://github.com/readevalprint/DistributedMemesForByzantineTeens.com/upload/master/data), adding your image to `./data/YOUR_GH_USERNAME.png`
  4. ??
  5. Profit!